theapu/whatsapp-groups-broadcast/README.md

 Nodjes service to broadcast messages to multiple whatsapp group

 ## Introduction
-whatsapp-groups-broadcast is a nodejs service to send messages to multiple whats app groups and to send scheduled messages to groups.
+whatsapp-groups-broadcast is a nodejs service to send messages to multiple whatsapp groups and to send scheduled messages to groups.
 ### How it works
 It uses whatsapp-web.js node module to esatablish a whatsapp web connection.
 A group is created for users who have previlage to send broadcast messages.
 Any message sent to this group will be sent to a list of whatsapp groups specified.
 Only text messages are supported.
 Attachments are not supported now.